Anna Gesualdi and Giovanni Trono

 It is not simply a matter of hosting an artist in a private home: the daily presence of a working artist will ‘contaminate’ the point of view of everybody living there, usually or occasionally originating a new gaze on the poetic potential immersed in what is considered to be ordinary.
-The audience too is linguistically infected: while on “pilgrimage” from one house to another, it is welcomed into environments that are unknown, though they may be recognisable thanks to their ‘domestic’ features.
+The audience is linguistically infected as well: while on “pilgrimage” from one house to another, it is welcomed into environments that are unknown, though they may be recognisable thanks to their ‘domestic’ features.
 The ordinary objects are freed from the usual structure: name-function-meaning.

 The resident is the essential element of the Altofest project, he/she is the core of its structure and foundation, playing the role of the maker of the process.
 His/her role is never user/consumer or addressee.
 What happens during Altofest is that the host takes care of the artwork, and the artist, in turn, takes care of the host and all his/her community.

-The choice of intimate, domestic space, shared by residents harkens back precisely Roberto Esposito’s concept of community, in Immunitas (Esposito, 2002).
+The choice of intimate, domestic space, shared by residents harkens back precisely to Roberto Esposito’s concept of community, in Immunitas (Esposito, 2002).
 The word ‘community’, indeed, derives from cum-munus, where munus is the gift that is donated, and not the one that is received, which in Latin is donum.

 Esposito writes: “This means that the members of a community are tied by a mutual duty of donating, more than by a sense of belonging.
 This duty stretches them out, in order to reach the other, almost expropriating themselves in favour of the other”.
 This principle leads to a real invasion, where the one who is invaded opens the door to the invader, offering his/her own identity with the clear intention of dissolving it.
 This invasion and infection is the origin and the conclusion of Altofest’s community in its continuous becoming, its effects are disseminated and the whole city becomes an open lab.
 The residents experiencing this process expand the limits of their horizon.
 Imagination becomes concrete, and so does the autonomy of thinking and acting.
 The action of Altofest begins the creation of a transversal community, infected by the ‘barbaric’ power of art.
 Poetry takes place at the base of existence, of subsistence.
 Art becomes a primary, universal, necessary, irreplaceable and inalienable good.